tandrewnichols/indeed/README.md

 Begins a chain.
 All of the helpers are chainable (though most limit which chain methods you can call and how many times). `indeed` is chainable with the following methods: `and`, `andNot`, `or`, `orNot`, `butNot`, and `xor`.
 Most do what they sound like, but for completeness: `and` = `&&`, `andNot` = `&& !`, `or` = `||`, `orNot` = `|| !`, `butNot` = `andNot`, and `xor` = `(a || b) && !(a && b)`.

 In general, these helpers are more useful (or at least more immediately readable) with "exists" checks, as opposed to comparisons.
-To evaluate the result of a helper, call one of test, eval, or val (whatever your preference) to get a boolean result.
+To evaluate the result of a helper, call one of `test`, `eval`, or `val` (whatever your preference) to get a boolean result.

-Indeed is actually just a starting point with no particularly special meaning:
+`indeed` is actually just a starting point with no particularly special meaning:

 ```javascript
 if (indeed(member.isAdmin).and(member.settings.hideFromChat).or(page.isMobilePage).test()) {